 - Release of shipment.
 Once any outstanding taxes and duties are paid and the product has cleared import customs, the shipment is released by customs and can continue to its final destination.
 Some trucking companies have warehouses that allow a shipment to continue through the border to be held "in bond" at the warehouse until it is cleared.
 There is usually a charge associated with not having the correct paperwork available to properly clear a shipment.
-In other words a carrier's "in bond" capabilities are beneficial but shouldn't be something that a shipper relies on everytime a shipment crosses the border.
+In other words, a carrier's "in bond" capabilities are beneficial but shouldn't be something that a shipper relies on every time a shipment crosses the border.

 Customs clearance is required for all international shipments of commercial goods, but if you have the required paperwork and use a broker to help coordinate and help you calculate and pay the required taxes and duties, the process becomes relatively streamlined.

-One of the easiest ways to simplify the custom processes is by working with a customs broker who can process tax and duty payments in advance for a fixed custom clearance fee.
+One of the easiest ways to simplify the import customs clearance process is by working with a customs broker who can process tax and duty payments in advance for a fixed custom clearance fee.
 CSA Transportation participates in the Customs Self Assessment (CSA) Program, for example, allowing us to clear CSA-eligible goods quickly at the Canadian border and speed up the entire customs process.
 When you choose importers that offer high-quality customs clearance services, you can focus on growing your business while leaving the nitty gritty of import customs clearance in experienced and capable hands.